-There is way more than that going on in your body, during the process of weight loss.
+There is actually a lot going on in your body, during the process of weight loss.
 The true path isn’t as simple as fat cells appearing and disappearing, or swelling and shrinking.

-You absolutely need to give yourself a minimum 6 months with this process to really see the effects of your efforts over a long-term and I think a full 12 month commitment is an even better time frame to work with.
+You absolutely need to give yourself a minimum 6 months with this process to really see the effects of your efforts over a long-term.
+I think a full 12 month commitment is an even better time frame to work with.

 You may lose nothing for 3 months and then suddenly drop 10 lbs in that fourth month.

-Generally speaking though, if you’re completely new to training, the first thing that is going to happen is simple neurological changes and physiological changes, that rarely lead to weight loss.
+Generally speaking, if you’re completely new to training, the first thing that is going to happen are simple neurological and physiological changes.

-These changes occur over the first 4-8 weeks and set you up for success at that point for making real weight loss progress.
+These changes occur over the first 4-8 weeks and set you up for later success.
+Real weight loss (AKA true fat loss) progress, and not water weight.

 This is what everyone expects:

-What you should look for is trends, like you would if you were investing in the stock market.
+Think of it like you might if you would if you were investing in the stock market.

 Watch the overall trend and you will be successful.
-Look for good patterns, don’t sweat it when you don’t lose the same or more weight week to week.
+Look for good patterns, don’t sweat the small stuff when you don’t lose the same or more weight week to week.